 Mobile design in app development

-Many entrepreneurs think of designers as fine artists.
-An essential thing they don't know is that it has a lot to do with business success.
+For startup founders and entrepreneurs it’s essential to keep in mind that design has a lot to do with business success.
 If the design process is neglected, most times bankruptcy can occur.

-Therefore, it's up to your users if your app survives the market.
-All you have to do is thoroughly think about what motivates the people who will use your product.
+Therefore, it's up to your users if your app survives the market so you have to thoroughly think about what motivates the people who will use your product.

 UI and UX design become a necessity companies can not ignore

-There are different types of mobile design.
-Wells Riley, a great designer who created Startups, this is how design works - an incredible guide written for non-designers - clearly explains what each type does.
+There are different types of design: graphical design, industrial design, interaction design.
+Wells Riley, a great designer who created Startups, this is how design works - a thorough guide written for non-designers - clearly explains what each type does.

-We would say that graphic design is more about aesthetics, while interaction design helps entrepreneurs achieve specific goals.
+While graphic design is more about aesthetics, interaction design helps entrepreneurs achieve specific goals.
 It is a very important component of the development process, as it specifically focuses on satisfying customers’ needs.

 There are two dimensions you should consider when designing a mobile app: user interface design and user experience design.